UTulsa Symphony Orchestra

 On view through Dec.
 21, 2024 The Oklahoma Center for the Humanities is pleased to partner with the INTO LIGHT Project to bring a new exhibit to 101 Archer: "Drug Addiction: Real People, Real Stories."
 The exhibit will feature original graphite portraits of 30 Oklahomans who have passed away from drug overdoses, accompanied by professional […]

 Get a rare, insider's look at the Tulsa Arts District before it comes alive for November’s First Friday Art Crawl!
-Join Arts Alliance Tulsa Executive Director, Todd Cunningham, on a […]
+Join Arts Alliance Tulsa Executive Director, Todd Cunningham, on a walking tour as we witness the district's final preparations for the evening's festivities.
+Along the way, you’ll explore the district’s rich history and hear from […]

 When most people think about election integrity, they think about things like keeping ballots secure.
-While that is indeed critical, there are many other parts of the process that are […]
+While that is indeed critical, there are many other parts of the process that are equally important, such as making sure that ballots accurately capture voter intent.
+This talk will discuss multiple ways that understanding how to design for people […]

 UTulsa and the Tulsa community are invited to watch TUTV’s livestream covering this year’s presidential election!
 TUTV is a student-led multimedia collaborative based at The University of Tulsa.
 Tune in […]